Seesaw-7/stuff/README.md

 - use hashtable to take down the mapping from the old nodes to new nodes

+### 146 LRU Cache

+- using a doubly linked list and a dict.
+The dict keeps track of the key and the node addr which stores the key-value pair

+  linked lists support O(1) insertion/deletion in the middle, if you specify the address of the node.
+Thus, we need to keep the address of each node.
+Use a linked list if need O(1) insertion/deletion in the middle.
+Use a DLL if the tail need to be considered.

+- using a deque and 2 dicts, one taking the key-value pair, the other taking how many times each key appears in the deque

+- using a single python dict which is ordered according to insertion sequence

 ## Graphs

 ### 45 Jump Game II